gowrav/gowrav.github.io/_pages/paradox.md

 my mentor once said "Failure to try is the real failure".

-I have tried many things in my life so far and I am better or worse because of it, there is no taboo that I recognize in it however having them persistent in my mind has limited me, so then its about time to move on and make oneself imitless.
+I have tried many things in my life so far and I am better or worse because of it, there is no taboo that I recognize in it however having them persistent in my mind has limited me, so then its about time to move on and make oneself limitless.